-Other related papers include \cite{ref:Shapley53}, \cite{ref:Vrieze82}, and \cite{ref:Schoenmakers07}. \cite{ref:Shapley53} presented and studied the minimax-value iteration in zero-sum stochastic games, which can be viewed as a generalization of value iteration in Markov decision problems to zero-sum stochastic game settings by replacing the optimization with the minimax-value of the auxiliary game.
-He showed that the minimax-value iteration converges to a unique point, establishing existence of a stationary equilibrium in zero-sum stochastic games.\footnote{\cite{ref:Fink64} showed that a stationary equilibrium always exists also in general-sum stochastic games.} The minimax value iteration necessitates computation of the minimax-value of the auxiliary game at each stage.
+Other related papers include \cite{ref:Shapley53}, \cite{ref:Vrieze82}, and \cite{ref:Schoenmakers07}.
+In \cite{ref:Shapley53}, the author presented and studied the minimax-value iteration in zero-sum stochastic games, which can be viewed as a generalization of value iteration in Markov decision problems to zero-sum stochastic game settings by replacing the optimization with the minimax-value of the auxiliary zero-sum game. \cite{ref:Shapley53} showed that the minimax-value iteration converges to a unique point, establishing existence of a stationary equilibrium in zero-sum stochastic games.
+The minimax value iteration necessitates computation of the minimax-value of the auxiliary game at each stage.
 This can be done by solving a collection of linear programs (LPs), one per state at each iteration which can be computationally demanding.
-To address this challenge, \cite{ref:Vrieze82} presented and studied a fictitious play like discrete-time update rule to find an equilibrium in zero-sum stochastic games without solving LPs.
-This update rule involves each agent playing a best-response in an auxiliary game with a common continuation payoff as in \cite{ref:Leslie20}, which preserves the zero-sum nature of the auxiliary game.
-However, unlike \cite{ref:Leslie20}, \cite{ref:Vrieze82} updates the continuation payoff using the payoff estimate of one of the agents, which simplifies the analysis, nevertheless it is not a natural update process.\footnote{The dynamics reduce to a fictitious play applied to a convergent sequence of zero-sum normal-form games for each state and their analysis can be done building on \cite{ref:Robinson51}'s convergence proof of fictitious play in zero-sum normal-form games.}

-For {\em time-averaged} stochastic games, \cite{ref:Schoenmakers07} focused on a special class with two agents, two states and two actions (per state), and provided an example in which the fictitious play presented does not necessarily converge to a stationary equilibrium.\footnote{{\ms Time-averaged stochastic games differ from the classes of stochastic games studied in this paper.
-In particular, we focus on ``discounted" stochastic games where agents have utilities that discount the importance of future stage payoffs whereas in time-averaged settings, agents have utilities that take a time average of all stage payoffs.}
+To mitigate the need to solve LPs at each iteration, in \cite{ref:Vrieze82}, the authors presented and studied a fictitious play like discrete-time update rule to find an equilibrium in zero-sum stochastic games without solving LPs.
+This update rule involves each player playing a best-response in an auxiliary game with a {\em common} continuation payoff as in \cite{ref:Leslie20}, which preserves the zero-sum nature of the auxiliary game.
+However, unlike \cite{ref:Leslie20}, in \cite{ref:Vrieze82}, the players update the continuation payoff using the payoff estimate of one of the players, which simplifies the analysis, but is not a natural update process.
+The dynamics reduce to fictitious play applied to a convergent sequence of zero-sum strategic-form games for each state.